lunarmint/charlotte/README.md

 - [x] Decrypt `.usm` files into `.ivf` video and `.hca` audio.
 - [x] Subtitle support, formatting `.srt` into `.ass` format.
-- [x] Font and subtitle style matching the official version.
+- [x] Font and subtitle style match the official cutscenes.
 - [x] `.hca` audio to `.flac` for archival purposes.
 - [x] Mux video and audio into `.mkv`.
 - [ ] Add VapourSynth processing.